Welcome Message

 MAP ExperimentumTraces of Transformation

-MAP EXPERIMENTUM will include three main directives: residential, workshops, collaborations and performances.
-This year the festival will span over the week from 22 August 2022 leading to the festival weekend on 26-28 August 2022.
+MAP Fest 2023 will include three main directives: residential workshopscollaborations and performances.
+This year the festival will span over the week from leading to the festival weekend on 25, 26 and 27 August 2023.

 MAP and the transformative – MAP’s focus draws on the power of art to generate awareness to the powerful human sense in the transitory conditions.
 What has contributed to the positive strife and what is our capacity to affect the globally from an individual level?